Why it’s important to know where coronavirus came from | DW | 14.01.2021

 "That the virus originated from a bat seems to be more or less clear, but the known viruses from bats in China are too distant to have caused a direct spillover infection," Beer said.

-This is a crucial line of inquiry that the WHO scientists will be seeking to answer, Beer says.
+This is a crucial line of inquiry that the WHO team will be pursuing, Beer says.

-The WHO team has emphasized it is not looking to point the finger.
+The WHO has emphasized it is not looking to point the finger.

 "We are looking for the answers here that may save us in the future, not culprits and not people to blame," Mike Ryan, director of the WHO’s Health Emergencies Program, told a press conference on Monday.

-Minks are known carriers of coronaviruses, and some researchers suspect they could have been intermediate hosts for SARS-CoV-2
+Minks are known carriers of coronaviruses, but researchers still don't know which animal passed SARS-CoV-2 onto humans

 "We can blame climate change, we can blame policy decisions made 30 years ago," he said.
 "If you're looking for someone to blame, you can find people to blame on every level of what we're doing on this planet."

-When thinking about the origin case in the context of the coronavirus, Forrester-Soto says it’s less helpful to ask who – but instead we should be asking how and why?
+When thinking about the origin case in the context of the coronavirus, Forrester-Soto says, instead of asking who, it’s more helpful to ask — how and why?

-“The emergence of a pandemic-level coronavirus really shouldn’t have surprised anybody," Forrester-Soto said.
+“The emergence of a pandemic-level coronavirus really shouldn’t have surprised anybody," Forrester-Soto said, pointing out that scientists have been warning about the risks of increased encroachment into natural areas for decades.

 "We know that human disturbance of ecosystems contributes to the emergence of pandemics.
 There are basically no undisturbed places left on the planet," she said.